 Hotels are the crown jewels of expense when it comes to accommodation.
 But, just because they are more expensive than hostels and Airbnbs doesn’t mean they are super expensive in general.

 In fact, for those who are looking for all the bells and whistles of accommodation, hotels could be first choice.
 Think hotels with private pools, refreshing designer cocktails, room service, and fresh towels (and ice!).
 A night’s stay in a Thailand hotel can range from $60 to $500 or higher.

-Some top picks from our side include the following:
+Some top picks from my side include the following:

-- Nordwing Hotel, Chiang Mai: Just 15 minutes from Chiang Mai airport.
+- Nordwind Hotel, Chiang Mai: Just 15 minutes from Chiang Mai airport.
 It offers a world-class Thai restaurant and is just 10 minutes away from the popular night market.

 - Rambuttri Village Plaza, Bangkok: Located in a cultural hot-spot and close to famous temples, like Wat Phra Kaew and Wat Pho.
 Great value for money with two rooftop pools.

 - Kata White Villas, Phuket: A two-minute walk from renowned Kata Beach with the atmosphere of an island paradise.
-Area is great for snorkeling and close to Phuket International.
+The area is great for snorkeling and close to Phuket International.

 Beach Bungalows in Thailand

 So, you’ve decided you want the real Thailand experience, and that includes your accommodation.

 Beach bungalows offer you a tranquil space of your own.
 Imagine stepping outside your private room to be faced with the endless ocean.
-Sand softly caressing your feet and the sound of the waves.
+Sand softly caresses your feet and the sound of the waves.

 Beach bungalows also vary in price depending on size and location.
-The good news is that you can book a bungalow from as little as US $22 a night.
+The good news is that you can book a bungalow for as little as US $22 a night.
 This puts it in the same league as hostels and apartments, making it a viable option for doing Thailand on a budget.

 Here are a few choices that you can take a look at: